infotroph/Prairie_seq/README.txt

 Code and data for sequencing of root & soil samples from the restored prairie at the EBI Energy Farm
 ------------------------------------------------------------------------------

 This analysis is intended to be fully automated and repeatable.
-If I succeed in that, any change to the code or data should propagate through the downstream parts of the analysis simply by running $(make).
+If I succeed in that, any change to the code or data should propagate through the downstream parts of the analysis simply by running $(make). **N.B. as of 2016-08-06, the Makefile is badly out of date** and will not be updated until CKB gets the sequence analysis pipeline working correctly.
+Will update this readme when fixed.

 Repository layout:
 - bash/, Python/, R/